Heart & Stroke ambassador Julie du Page with her family

 Through my work with Heart & Stroke, I've had the opportunity to host many evenings and fundraisers.
 One that stood out to me was hosting a panel of health experts for the launch of Heart & Stroke’s women's heart and brain health campaign five years ago.
 That's when I realized the inequalities existing between men and women, especially since two-thirds of clinical research and studies were previously done on men.

-Women are not small men.
+Women are not the same as men.
 Our hearts and brains are different – and so are our lives.
 Research must take this into account.
-Women have different hormone levels and experience life stages that men do not, like pregnancy and menopause, that put us at an elevated risk at different points in our lives.
+Women have different hormone levels and experience life stages that men do not, like puberty, pregnancy and menopause, that put us at an elevated risk at different points in our lives.
+Maybe it was my case, since my extrasystoles increased after my second pregnancy.